Sophia of Nassau: Queen of Sweden and Norway

 Sophia herself described the years between 1873 and 1878 as years of crisis for her.
 During these years, Oscar had several affairs, notably with Magda von Dolcke and with Marie Friberg.
 Oscar's affair with Magda von Dolcke begun in 1874 and attracted great attention, and he benefited her career at the Royal Dramatic theatre and gave her an allowance.
 Though she did not demonstrate, Sophia is believed to have suffered from his adultery.
-It is related how Sophia traveled to Germany to look for comfort with her half sister Marie of Wied, whom, it is believed, advised her to accept the situation.
+It is related how Sophia traveled to Germany to look for comfort with her half sister Marie of Wied, who, it is believed, advised her to accept the situation.
 At one occasion, the king had a courtier sent to the opera singer Ida Basilier-Magelssen with a request of a "private audience", and she replied: "Tell His Majesty that he may have a private audience with his good and beautiful Queen.
 I have others things to do than to have private conferences with old gentlemen!"
-Being told of this, Queen Sophia sent for Basilier-Magelssen and their meeting reportedly ended by mutual tears over their adulterous spouses.
-Her health requested her to take frequent trips abroad, and her marriage apparently underwent a crisis where her marital relations was discontinued.
+Being told of this, Queen Sophia sent for Basilier-Magelssen and their meeting reportedly ended with mutual tears over their adulterous husbands.
+Her health requested her to take frequent trips abroad, and her marriage apparently underwent a crisis where her marital relations were discontinued.
 The marital crisis was observed and mentioned by her closest surroundings, and during a trip on the continent in 1876, Sophia sent Oscar what she referred to as a farewell letter.

 The year of 1878 was a turning point for Queen Sophia.
 This year she became a follower of the teachings of the British preacher Lord Radstock, to whom she was introduced by her lady-in-waiting Märta Eketrä.
-After this, she spent a great deal of her every day life in prayer with her favorite ladies-in-waiting Eketrä, Ebba von Rosen and Ida Wedel-Jarlsberg.
+After this, she spent a great deal of her everyday life in prayer with her favorite ladies-in-waiting Eketrä, Ebba von Rosen and Ida Wedel-Jarlsberg.

 Oscar II was skeptical toward this because of his position as the head of the Swedish church, but their relationship was in fact improved after her new religious conviction.